Location. Cookeville, Tennessee, the site of Tennessee Technological University, is located on Interstate 40, Highway 70 North, and Highway 111.

 Recreation and Fitness Center is a facility of approximately 80,000 square feet which houses spaces for physical activity and recreation, including a natatorium.
 The construction and operation costs for this facility are funded entirely by student fees.

 Roaden University Center Building houses the central dining rooms including a cafeteria and a grill; Post Office; Bookstore; student and faculty conference rooms; Joan Derryberry Art Gallery; Student Government Association Offices; student publication offices; Department of Communication; Communication and Marketing Office; Career Development; Counseling Center; WTTU-FM; offices and conference rooms for student personnel services; Office of Student Activities and Campus Life; Office of Student Affairs; Dean of Students Office, Office of Disability Services, and Office of Minority Affairs.

 The Shipley Farm, which serves as a farm laboratory, contains three hundred acres and is located two miles from the main campus.
 It is used for demonstration, instruction, and research, and is operated by the College of Agricultural and Human Ecology Programs.

-T. J. Farr Education Building houses the Office of the Dean, Associate Dean, Assistant Dean and the Advisement Center of the College of Education, the Rural Education Research and Services Consortium, the Office of the Ph.D. in Exceptional Learning, and Offices of the Honors Program.
+T. J. Farr Building houses the Office of the Dean, Associate Dean, and the Advisement Center of the College of Education, the Rural Education Research and Services Consortium, the Office of the Ph.D. in Exceptional Learning, and Offices of the Honors Program.
 It is one of two buildings listed on the National Register of Historic Places.